Skip to main content

 • T. A data class representing a search result.

-• FilterState so that the paginated list refreshes when filters change.
+• FilterState so that the paginated list refreshes when a changes.

 As an alternative to this approach, the infinite scroll guide describes how to create an automatically scrolling infinite hits experience.
 See also: Searches without results